giovanni-caiazzo/react-addressable-sliders/README.md

 * `sliderNameStyles` is an `Object` that lets you customize the style of the ranges' name.
 * `sliderNamePopupStyles` is an `Object` that lets you customize the style of the ranges' name when they popup `onMouseHover`.
 * `sliderThumbStyles` is an `Object` that lets you customize the style of the ranges' thumbs.

+### Typescript
+From version 0.0.27 onwards this library is made in Typescript